Guide to Visiting Serengeti National Park – All You Need To Know

 Elephant walking close to a safari vehicle

 Serengeti National Park, like other established safari destinations in Tanzania, is widely regarded as safe to visit.
-This is especially the case if you visit on an organized safari, because you will be taken care of by an experienced local driver and/or guide throughout your safari.
+This is especially true on an organized safari, because you will be taken care of by an experienced local driver and/or guide throughout your visit.

-Self-driving in Serengeti National Park is generally safe, assuming you travel in a high-clearance 4x4 vehicle and have some experience of driving in potentially challenging conditions.
-Self-drivers should ideally possess decent navigational skills, as there is virtually no signage within the park and maps are not always accurate or up-to-date.
-They should be prepared to deal with punctures or mechanical issues.
+Self-driving in the Serengeti is generally safe, assuming you travel in a high-clearance 4x4 vehicle and have experience driving in potentially challenging conditions.
+Self-drivers should have good navigational skills, as there is virtually no signage within the park and maps are not always accurate or up-to-date.
+They should also be prepared to deal with punctures or mechanical issues.
 A local SIM card or eSIM loaded with data and airtime is highly recommended.

-You have little to fear from wildlife on game drives, though it pays to be cautious around elephants and to treat them with respect, especially if they come across as agitated.
+You have little to fear from wildlife on game drives, though it pays to be cautious around elephants and to treat them with respect, especially if they seem agitated.
 Don’t disembark from your car except at entrance gates, lodges and other designated places.
-Should you go on a bush walk, always follow your guide’s instructions.
+If you go on a bush walk, always follow your guide’s instructions.

 How Can I Avoid the Crowds in Serengeti National Park?

-Safari vehicles and a hot-air balloon in Serengeti
+Safari vehicles and a hot-air balloon in the Serengeti

 The Serengeti is a vast place and it doesn’t usually experience the kind of crowding associated with Kenya’s neighboring Masai Mara National Reserve.
 There are two exceptions to this.
-The first is Seronera and immediate surroundings, where big cat sightings routinely attract a chaotic convoy of 4x4 vehicles.
+The first is Seronera and its immediate surroundings, where sightings of big cats (lion, leopard and cheetah) routinely attract a chaotic convoy of 4x4 vehicles.
 The other is whichever part of the park is currently hosting the wildebeest migration.
-For this reason the best way to avoid crowds is to limit your time in the Seronera area, and to split your nights between somewhere close to the migration and somewhere more unseasonal.
+For this reason, the best way to avoid crowds is to limit your time in the Seronera area, and to split your nights between somewhere close to the migration and somewhere more unseasonal.

 If avoiding the crowds is a priority, an excellent time to visit is April or May.
-This is the low season due to the relatively high rainfall, but in addition to being quieter than other months, it is a pretty time of year, and large wildebeest herds roam the south and southwest.
-If you visit at a busier time of year, be aware that vehicle numbers start to build from 7.30 AM onward, once most lodges have finished breakfast service.
+This is the low season due to the relatively high rainfall.
+In addition to being quieter, it is a pretty time of year and large wildebeest herds roam the south and southwest.
+If you visit at a busier time, be aware that vehicle numbers start to build from 7:30 AM onward, once most lodges have finished breakfast service.
 So head out as early as possible – game drives are permitted from 6 AM – with a packed breakfast to enjoy a magical time of day when carnivores are still active and the post-dawn light tends to be stunning.

 What Are the Best Places To Stay?

-Giraffe walking past safari tent at sunset, Serengeti National Park
+Giraffe walking past a safari tent at sunset

-There is no shortage of accommodations within Serengeti National Park.
+There is no shortage of accommodations in Serengeti National Park.
 Roughly 50 permanent properties are supplemented by a couple of dozen mobile camps that relocate seasonally to follow the wildebeest migration.
-Many of these overnight facilities are clustered in the south-central Serengeti around Seronera, an area renowned for its excellent big cat viewing, but one that also experiences relatively high visitor volumes.
+Many of these overnight facilities are clustered in south-central Serengeti around Seronera.
+This area is renowned for its excellent big cat viewing, but also experiences relatively high visitor volumes.

 What Facilities Are There?